Frank Lucas: Personal life

 Lucas was known to be eclectic in his religious preferences, having converted to the Catholic faith while at prison in Elmira, which he stated he did because the prison chaplain assisted inmates being released on parole.
 He had Baptist affiliations as well.

 Final years and death

-In his last years, Lucas was confined to a wheelchair due to a car accident that broke his legs.
+In his last years, Lucas used a wheelchair due to a car accident that broke his legs.

 Lucas died at the age of 88 on May 30, 2019, in Cedar Grove, New Jersey.